bglarkin/tallgrass_restoration_legacies/soil_wsa.md

 ```

 Model summaries: display results of fitted model, null model, and the
-maximum likelihood ratio test of the null vs. tested model to assess
+likelihood ratio test of the null vs. tested model to assess
 significance of field type.

 ``` r